klebgenomics/Kaptive-Web/README.md

 ## Databases available in Kaptive Web

-Currently only _Klebsiella_ K-locus databases are available in **Kaptive Web**.
+Currently only _Klebsiella_ K-locus and O-locus databases are available in **Kaptive Web**.
 You can run the [command-line version of Kaptive](https://github.com/katholt/kaptive) with any appropriately formatted database of your own.

 If you have a locus database that you would like to be added to **Kaptive Web** for use by yourself and others in the community, [please get in touch](https://github.com/kelwyres/Kaptive-Web/issues).
+Similarly, if you have identified new locus variants not currently in the existing databases, let us know!

 #### _Klebsiella_ K-locus databases